MicroEJ/docs/ApplicationDeveloperGuide/stackTraceReader.rst

 Use (Standalone Application)
 ============================

-Write a new line to dump the currently executed stack trace on the standard output.
+For example, write the following new line to dump the currently executed stack trace on the standard output.

 .. figure:: images/trace1.png